austinsherron/dotfiles/tooling/tmux/README.md

 - [x] Install and configure continuum
 - [ ] Make status bar even slightly useful, and please, for the love of god, make it prettier 🤬
+- [x] Incrementally upgrade from 3.0a toward 3.3a to see if there's a newer version that doesn't have 3.3a's issues w/ tpm (uprgaded to 3.2a, which doesn't have the aforementioned issues)
+- [x] If there's a new enough version that doesn't have the tpm bug, remove the root tmux conf file (`~/.tmux.conf`)
+- [x] Since upgrading from 3.0a to 3.2a, check if I can uncomment some/all of the tmux conf lines I had to to temporarily remove after the downgrade from 3.3a

 ### Tasks/Fixes

 - [ ] Fix resizing shortcuts
 - [x] Add shortcut for "renaming" panes
+- [x] Tmux has "randomly" started straight up failing.
+It's just broken: it exits as soon as it starts (ended up being an issue w/ the resurrect/continuum
+      plugins: the last state file saved was corrupted; the solution was to remove the last state file and relink the next to last to the "last" symlink